microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 ## Step 1: Modify agent to add more operations

-- Go to file **actions.tsp** and copy paste below snippet just after **listRepairs** operation to add new operations createRepair, updateRepair and deleteRepair.
+- Go to file **actions/actions.tsp** and copy paste below snippet just after **listRepairs** operation to add new operations createRepair, updateRepair and deleteRepair.
 Here you will also define the **Repair** item data model.

 ```typespec
 /**